alerta/docker-alerta/README.md

     - client secret required by OAuth2 provider

 `ALLOWED_EMAIL_DOMAINS`
-    - list of authorised email domains when using Google
+    - list of authorized email domains when using Google

 `GITHUB_URL`
-    - GitHub Enteprise URL for privately run GitHub server
+    - GitHub Enterprise URL for privately run GitHub server

 `ALLOWED_GITHUB_ORGS`
-    - list of authorised GitHub organisations when using GitHub
+    - list of authorized GitHub organizations when using GitHub

 `GITLAB_URL`
     - GitLab website URL for public or privately run GitLab server

 `ALLOWED_GITLAB_GROUPS`
-    - list of authorised GitLab groups when using GitLab
+    - list of authorized GitLab groups when using GitLab

 `KEYCLOAK_URL`
     - Keycloak URL